 - Familiarity with applications such as Google Workspace, Microsoft Word, Excel, and other project management tools.

 - Outstanding project management and analytical skills with the ability to work independently on multiple complex projects.

 - Excellent written and verbal communication skills.

-- Must be able to hike up to 6 miles per day over steep and rugged terrain, and be able to lift and carry up to 50 pounds.
+- Must be able to hike up to 6 miles per day over steep and rugged terrain, and be able to lift and carry up to 50 pounds (additional physical requirements attached).

-- Must have experience driving an off-road vehicle (standard transmission) on steep and rugged terrain.
+- Must have experience driving an off-road vehicle on steep and rugged terrain.

 - Reliable transportation and a valid driver’s license required with acceptable DMV record and automobile liability insurance.

 - A commitment to diversity, equity and inclusion.

 - Conducts annual monitoring visits to MALT conservation easements properties according to MALT policy and Land Trust Alliance (LTA) standards and practices.